 Counterparty risk is the risk that each party to a contract will not fulfill its contractual obligations.
 The entering into a transaction for a business opportunity exposes the Company to this risk.
-The Company is exposed to this risk through its HS Option Agreement.

 Dependence on Directors, Management and Third-parties risk